Aditya Sudhakar

 Illusion of control: A tendency for people to overestimate their ability to control events.

-Sunk cost fallacy: A tendency for people to be reluctant to abandon a strategy because they have invested heavily in it.
+"Sacred Cows" or the Sunk cost fallacy: A tendency for people to be reluctant to touch a Sacred Cow or abandon a strategy because they have invested heavily in it.

 Tactics to control for this:

-Practice being a "5 to 9 PM" with best-in-class products, PMs and devs
+Practice being a "5 to 9 PM" with best-in-class products.

-Avoid crummy products.
-Study how the best products were built and taken to market.
-Overlap various data sources: founder interviews for growth tidbits, LinkedIn Insights for employee growth, Archive.org for product and product marketing growth, etc. Put together a composite view like this one on Hopin.
+Avoid crummy products: Study how the best products were built and taken to market.
+Overlap various data sources: founder interviews for growth tidbits, LinkedIn Insights for employee growth, Archive.org for product and product marketing growth, ProductHunt for product launches.
+Put together a composite view like this one on Hopin.

 Tactics to control for it: